-The History of Beanie Feldstein and Ben Platt's Precious Friendship
+Inside Beanie Feldstein and Ben Platt's Precious Friendship

 Both a couple of child actors, Beanie (who happens to be Jonah Hill's little sister) and Ben (father Marc Platt is a veteran producer whose credits include La La Land) also bonded over balancing school with their side gigs in showbiz.

-The first show Platt ever saw on Broadway was Thoroughly Modern Millie when he was about 9, and watching it, he just knew he had found his calling.
-In fact, he would make his professional debut in a production of The Music Man in 2002 at the Hollywood Bowl.
+The first show Platt ever saw on Broadway was Thoroughly Modern Millie in 2002 when he was about 9, and watching it, he just knew he had found his calling.
+In fact, he would make his professional debut in a production of The Music Man that same year at the Hollywood Bowl.
 His first movie role was "Boy Scout #1" in Red Riding Hood, a 2006 film we didn't know existed but which stars Henry Cavill as the hunter who saves the day and Joey Fatone as the wolf.

 Still, Platt later admitted he was disappointed not to be cast as Tevye in a high school school production of Fiddler on the Roof, but ultimately appreciated playing Motel the tailor.